Does No Contact Work On Women Dumpers?

 • moving on

-Did no contact work on your woman or are you still in no contact?
-I’d like to hear your thoughts and opinions in the comments below.
+Did no contact work on your female dumper, or are you still in no contact?
+I’d like to hear your experience in the comments below.

 54 thoughts on “Does No Contact Work On Women Dumpers?”